RafiOnKomputer/The-Godot-Benchmark-Project/README.md

 > **Note:** Because Of File Upload Limit, Map Data Was Separated

-> You Can Also Download This Repo From [GitLab](https://gitlab.com/RafiOnKomputer/The-Godot-Benchmark-Project) Or [Codeberg](https://codeberg.org/RafiOnKomputer/The-Godot-Benchmark-Project)!
-(Map_Data Still Needs To Be Downloaded From GitHub)
+> You Can Also Download This Repo From  [Codeberg](https://codeberg.org/RafiOnKomputer/The-Godot-Benchmark-Project)!
 ### Step 2: Extract And Setup

 1. Extract All Files Using 7-Zip